-Step-7 Ensure the legal documents
+Step-7 Additional legal documents you might require

 Setting a boutique online is similar to an offline boutique.
 There are only a few legal things that you need to take care of (similar to a brick and mortar store).
 Below, I have detailed the basic documents and registrations that you’d need when opening an online boutique to comply with the legal standards.
 However, there could be some additional rules based on your region that you may need to keep an eye out for.
 Read this guide Shopify guide featuring legal business laws.

 Start with deciding a structure for your online boutique i.e., whether it is the LLC or the LLP business model.
 After selecting the business model, you can go for the following steps…